-H241, 242 U.S. History I, II (3, 3)
+H230 Essentials of U.S. History (3)

 A two-semester examination of noteworthy political, geographical, social, cultural and economic trends in the United States to 1900 first semester and since the late 19th century second semester.
 To fulfill the general education requirement for one 3-credit U.S. history class, students can take H241, H242, or H228.